Community College Career Technical Education Programs Significantly Increase Earnings

 - On average, an associate’s degree in Career Technical Education (CTE) programs in California community colleges increases earnings by approximately 25%.
 Returns average 10% for shorter term certificates.

 - There are significant differences in returns across CTE programs.
 Certificates in business or protective services, for example, increases earnings by 14%, compared to 27% for certificates in health.
-Associate’s degrees produces a broader range of estimated returns across different CTE fields.
+Associate’s degrees produce a broader range of estimated returns across different CTE fields.

 - Women are much more likely to enter high-return health programs than are men, and thus the average return received by women is higher.
 However, women are also more likely to enter programs with low returns, such as childcare.